 The Meaning of Life: How Shall We Live?

 How shall we live?
 What shall we live for, if anything?
-How we can decide right from wrong?
+How can we decide right from wrong?
 Is there any reasonable way to answer these questions that doesn’t require us to fall back on blind faith?

-Let’s Ask the Old Greeks About It
+Let’s Ask the Old Greeks

 People have been striving to answer these questions literally for thousands of years.
 One who attempted it was Socrates (469-399 BC).
 One of his most powerful breakthroughs was the idea of scrutinizing one’s beliefs through a type of cross-examination which became known as the dialectic.
 This involved asking and answering probing questions in order to arrive at something that could be considered true.
 Essentially he played devil’s advocate and challenged people to justify what they claimed to know.